-The first screen you see when logging into Orca is the Dashboard ( icon).
-This is a high-level perspective of your security posture that includes key metrics about your assets, alerts, and major risks.
-The dashboard page also displays the top 5 security issues based on the selected major risks category (Top 5 Malware in this case).
+The first screen you see when logging into Orca is the Dashboard ( icon), which summarizes your organization’s security posture, including asset metrics, alerts, and major risks.
+The dashboard also displays the top 5 security issues based on the selected major risks category located on the left side of the UI.
+(Top 5 Malware in this case).

 Learn more about navigating the Orca User Interface.

-Don't worry that your Dashboard looks different.
-This image is from our Demo account and is loaded with example security issues.
+Don't worry if your Dashboard looks different.
+This image is from our Demo account, which provides several examples of security issues and the associated alerts.

 The Inventory section gives you the total count of your cloud assets by asset type.
-Here, you can click on each asset type to get a complete list, or you can perform a custom search and export asset metadata by navigating to Inventory ( icon) from the main menu on the left.
+Here, you can click on each asset type to se the complete list, or you can perform a custom search within an asset type.
+After finalizing a search, users can export asset metadata by clicking the export shortcut located in the top right corner of the UI.

 The Alerts section is where we show you the findings from our scanning and analysis.
 Alerts have four risk categories: